wp-plugins/wordpress-csv-importer/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 0.1.4 =
+* BETA Edition
+    * Interfaces for paid edition were being hidden in the paid edition, but should only be hidden in free edition
+    * jQuery UI tabs now hold their state when submitting forms
+    * jquery.cookie.js added to bundle
+    * Done some work on how the plugin handles separators and establishing the correct one, plus warning users of any issues

 = 0.1.3 =
 * BETA Edition
     * Plugin no longer uses wp_die when PHP 5.2 in use, a notification is displayed instead